Swanson-Hysell-Group/Banxi_Paleomagnetism/README.md

 # Banxi_Paleomagnetism

 This repository contains work associated with paleomagnetic data collected from the Banxi Group of South China.
+These samples were analyzed in the UC Berkeley Pmag lab.

 Notebooks include: